Verified by Psychology Today

 We've got much more than an isolated problem with extremism in our country and world; we've got a broad and diversified problem

-Kirk J. Schneider, Ph.D., is a licensed psychologist and current editor of the Journal of Humanistic Psychology.
+Kirk J. Schneider, Ph.D., is a licensed psychologist and leading spokesperson for contemporary existential-humanistic psychology.